FOAM INSULATION BENEFITS

 - Improves Racking Strength — Strengthens Structures

-Sprayed polyurethane foam (SPF) insulation has an aged R-value of approximately 6.9 per 1 inch thickness (depending on the particular formulation and application, higher values have been achieved), enabling it to provide more thermal resistance with less material than any other type of commercial insulation material.
+Sprayed polyurethane foam (SPF) insulation has an aged R-value, enabling it to provide more thermal resistance with less material than any other type of commercial insulation material.
 SPF systems are frequently used to insulate and protect a wide variety of residential, commercial, and industrial buildings.
 Department of Energy has a page that goes into great detail the many types of insulation, if you would like to learn more, click here.

 Monthly energy and utility savings of 45% or greater have been reported by consumers.